Types Of Veins

 A collection of spider veins and venulectasias treated with ultrasound guided sclerotherapy and microsclerotherapy.
 Combinations of treatments are common.

 A large, ropey vein behind the knee.
 This patient had Endovenous Laser Ablation to the small saphenous vein which runs down the back of the calf, Ultrasound Guided Sclerotherapy to the veins below the skin and Microsclerotherapy for the visible veins in the skin.

 The before and after images on this page have not been manipulated or enhanced in any way.
 A combination of Endovenous Laser Ablation, Ultrasound Guided Sclerotherapy and Microsclerotherapy were the treatments performed to close the unsightly veins.

 As every person is different with differing levels of vein problems, there is no guarantee that you will experience similar results to those shown here, but all care and commitment is taken to ensure the best outcome possible for the individual.
-Please arrange a consultation with Dr Owen Roberts at the Alia Vein Clinic to determine what you can realistically expect from vein treatment.
+Please arrange a consultation with Dr Nicole James at the Crows Nest Cosmetic and Vein Clinic to determine what you can realistically expect from vein treatment.